dariuszdawidowski/metaviz-webapp/README.md

 # File format

 Metaviz stores data in a xml format with .mv extension.
-It is iterative text file with one line assigned to one action and sectors assigned to the user's session to make the format friendly to the version control system (like git).
+It is iterative text file with one line assigned to one action and sectors assigned to fake user's session to make the format friendly to the version control system (like git).

 # Create new project file